dethcrypto/TypeChain/README.md

 Now you can simply use your contracts as you did before and get full type safety, yay!

-### Web3-1.0.0
+### Web3 v1

 Generates typings for contracts compatible with latest stable Web3.js version.
-Typings for library itself are now part of `Web3 1.0.0` library so nothing additional is needed.
+Typings for library itself are now part of the `Web3 1.0.0` library so nothing additional is needed.
 For now it needs explicit cast as shown [here](https://github.com/krzkaczor/TypeChain/pull/88/files#diff-540a9b8840419be93ddb8d4b53325637R8), this will be fixed after improving official typings.